mark-watson/Java-AI-Book/manuscript/reasoning.md

 # Reasoning {#reasoning}

-While the topic of reasoning may not be as immediately useful for your work as, for example, deep learning, reasoning is a broad and sometimes useful topic.
+While the topic of reasoning may not be as immediately useful for your work as for example, deep learning, reasoning is a broad and sometimes useful topic.
 You might want to just quickly review this chapter and revisit it when and if you need to use any reasoning system.
-That said the introductory discussion of logic and reasoning is good background information to know.
+That said, the introductory discussion of logic and reasoning is good background information to know.

 In this chapter we will concentrate on the use of the PowerLoom descriptive logic reasoning system.
 PowerLoom is available with a Java runtime and Java API - this is what I will use for the examples in this chapter.
 PowerLoom can also be used with other JVM languages like JRuby and Clojure.
 PowerLoom is also available in Common Lisp and C++ versions.

 The PowerLoom system has not been an active project since 2010.
-As I update this chapter in July 2020, I still consider PowerLoom to be a useful tool for learning about logic based systems and I have attempted to package PowerLoom in a way that will be easy for you to run it interactively and I provide a few simple Java examples in the package **com.markwatson.powerloom** that demonstrate how to embed PowerLoom in your own Java programs.
+As I update this chapter in July 2020, I still consider PowerLoom to be a useful tool for learning about logic based systems and I have attempted to package PowerLoom in a way that will be easy for you to run interactively and I provide a few simple Java examples in the package **com.markwatson.powerloom** that demonstrate how to embed PowerLoom in your own Java programs.
 The complete Java source for PowerLoom is in the directory **src/main/java/edi/isi/powerloom**.

-Additionally, we will look at different kinds of reasoning systems (the OWL language) in [Chapter on Semantic Web](#semantic-web) on the Semantic Web and use this reasoning in the later chapters [Automatically Generating Data for Knowledge Graphs](#kgcreator) and [Knowledge Graph Navigator](#kgn).
+Additionally, we will look at different kinds of reasoning systems (the OWL language) in the [Chapter on Semantic Web](#semantic-web) on the Semantic Web and use this reasoning in the later chapters [Automatically Generating Data for Knowledge Graphs](#kgcreator) and [Knowledge Graph Navigator](#kgn).

 While the material in this chapter will get you started with development using a powerful reasoning system and embedding this reasoning system in Java applications, you will likely want to dig deeper and I suggest sources for further study at the end of this chapter.